codedump/paul/README.md

 Project Status / Usability
 --------------------------

 Consider the status a "usable prototype".
-Most of the working code works robustly and was used to analyze data and generate graphs for various high-ranking publications.
-Formal documentation is lacking, but many portions of the code are very well explained & documented.
+Most of the code that appears to be working does indeed work robustly and was used to analyze data and generate graphs for various high-ranking publications.
+Formal documentation is lacking, but many portions of the code, in particular the science-heavy parts, are very well explained & documented.
 Writing few examples of how to rapidly start using it would probably go a long way in helping to get a new user started.

-Data exchange code, in particular reading / writing of `IBW` and `UXP` files has received a large amount of testing and can be considered fairly robust (writing of `UXP` may be still somewhat buggy).
-However, it may be somewhat out of date (code state is from around 2014, I assume *IgorPro(tm)* will have moved with its formats along during that time).
+Data exchange code, in particular reading / writing of `IBW` and `UXP` files has received a large amount of testing and can be considered fairly robust; writing of `UXP` could still be a little buggy.
+However, data exchange is probably out of date with regards to newer versions of the file formats.
+Code state is from around 2014, I assume *IgorPro(tm)* will have moved along with its formats during that time.

-Architecture of the system is in principle validated, but largerly undocumented and in an unfinished state.
+Architecture of the system is in principle validated, but largerly undocumented, and in an unfinished state.

 On the plus side, the codebase is fairly small and still possible to understand and modify/refactor by a single person or a small